clojurewerkz/welle.docs/articles/connecting.md

 ## Introduction

 Riak and Welle support two transports: HTTP and Protocol Buffers.
-They vary in performance characteristics and supported features.
-For the purpose of this guide we will concentrate on the HTTP transport.
-This is what most applications use and it delivers pretty good performance most applications will be satisfied with.
+They vary in performance characteristics and supported features (PBC API supports searcn and secondary indexes starting with Riak 1.2).
+Most applications use HTTP API: it delivers pretty good performance, easier to develop clients against and debug.

 ## Using Riak's HTTP transport